top of page

 The Theory Test is conducted at a centre with just the tester and the candidate, under exam conditions.
 The questions are verbally asked and the candidate gives his verbal answer, so candidates do not have to write out answers.

-These theory tests are usually around 60 questions and you are allowed 1 hour to complete (times may vary for some categories).
-Most people usually finish between 30 - 50 minutes.
+These theory tests are usually around 40 questions and you are allowed 30 minutes to complete (times may vary for some categories).

-The questions can be downloaded from CPCS web site here, category codes can be found on our course details section.
+The questions can be downloaded from CPCS web site here, category codes can be found on our course details section below.

 PLEASE NOTE - THESE QUESTIONS ARE NOT EASY, SO BE PREPARED